Pilots of American Airlines are being urged to save jet fuel.

 When planes travel from locations where fuel is plentiful to cities where supplies are scarce, Dennis Tajer, a representative for the Allied Pilots Association (APA), anticipates pilots to carry more fuel than is required to finish their route.

-He told AFP that because extra fuel adds weight to planes, some seats may need to be left empty, but that “safety is the most important thing.”
+Tajer told AFP that pilots must be aware of the additional weight caused by extra fuel, and that “safety is the most important thing.”

-In addition to reducing fuel consumption, Dudley advised pilots to alert American Airlines dispatchers as soon as possible “if it is required to land en route,” noting that adding extra fuel “will result in a heavier aircraft during landing.”
+Dudley also asked pilots to inform American Airlines dispatchers as soon as possible “if it is essential to land en route” and emphasized that.
+Brief News from Washington Newsday.

-“These additional problems are manageable,” APA wrote in an email to union members, adding, “but it’s necessary to be proactive and work closely with the load agents and dispatchers.”